 - Have a weakened immune system, due to certain medicines or disease (such as cancer or HIV and AIDS)

 A negative reaction usually means you have never been infected with the bacteria that cause TB.

-A negative reaction means the skin where you received the PPD test is not swollen, or the swelling is very small.
-This measurement is different for children, people with HIV, and other high risk groups.
+With a negative reaction, the skin where you received the PPD test is not swollen, or the swelling is very small.
+This measurement is different for children, people with HIV, and other high-risk groups.

-The PPD skin test is not perfect.
-Up to 1 in 5 people infected with the bacteria that cause TB may not have a reaction.
+The PPD skin test is not a perfect screening test.
+A few people infected with the bacteria that cause TB may not have a reaction.
 Also, diseases or medicines that weaken the immune system may cause a false-negative result.

 An abnormal (positive) result means you have been infected with the bacteria that cause TB.
 You may need treatment to lower the risk of the disease coming back (reactivation of the disease).

 A positive skin test does not mean that a person has active TB.
 More tests must be done to check whether there is active disease.